 If the Mother is the primary physical custodial parent, the presumptive amount she will receive from the father is $1,380 and if the Father is the primary physical custodial parent, the presumptive amount he will receive from the mother is $602. (to view click here)

-There are other factors that can be used to vary these amounts such as but not limited to: child support paid for other children from a previous relationship, college expenses, and parenting time.
+There are other factors that can be used to vary these amounts such as but not limited to child support paid for other children from a previous relationship, college expenses, and parenting time.

 In Georgia, parents can agree to be responsible to pay support beyond age 18 or graduation from high school, or pay college expenses; but a court cannot order them to do so.
 However, once they have agreed to pay for college or post majority support, that obligation is just as enforceable as the duty to pay child support for children under age 18.

 Alimony is still available in Georgia.
-In order to receive alimony, the spouse seeking it must prove that they need it, and that the other spouse has the ability to pay it.
-Once these two thresholds are met, then other factors such as the length of the marriage, the income of both parties, and the reasons for break up of the marriage are considered.
+In order to receive alimony, the spouse seeking it must prove that they need it and that the other spouse has the ability to pay it.
+Once these two thresholds are met, then other factors such as the length of the marriage, the income of both parties, and the reasons for the break up of the marriage are considered.
 Whether to award alimony is totally within the discretion of the trier of fact, the judge, or a jury.
 Georgia is one of the few states where you have the right to a jury trial.
 There is no legal presumption that anyone is entitled to alimony, and no formula to determine how much alimony should be paid, or for how long it should be paid.
-Many attorneys claim that the rule of thumb is one year of alimony for every three years of marriage; however there is no law that requires this or even suggests it.
+Many attorneys claim that the rule of thumb is one year of alimony for every three years of marriage; however, there is no law that requires this or even suggests it.
 Some say that alimony is alive and well in Georgia, and in some jurisdictions, it is; however, the amount and the length of time it will be paid are up to the whims of the judge and/or jury.

-For more than 15 years, The Law Offices of Miles W. Rich, has offered comprehensive legal services to people throughout Georgia who struggle with issues of child support, custody and visitation.
+For more than 15 years, The Law Offices of Miles W. Rich has offered comprehensive legal services to people throughout Georgia who struggle with issues of child support, custody, and visitation.